Kano Emirate: Fall

-The British pacification campaign termed Kano-Sokoto Expedition set off from Zaria at the end of January 1903 under the command of Colonel Morland.
-British officers and N.C.O.s and 800 African rank and file.
+The British pacification campaign termed the Kano-Sokoto Expedition set off from Zaria at the end of January 1903 under the command of Colonel Thomas Morland, heading up a force of British officers and N.C.O.s and 800 African rank and file.
 Apart from a company of mounted infantry and a few gunners, the whole force consisted of infantry.
-They were supported, however, by four 75-mm. mountain guns, which could if necessary be dismantled and transported by porters, and by six machine guns.
+They were supported, however, by four 75-mm. mountain guns, which could, if necessary, be dismantled and transported by porters, and by six machine guns.

 After sporadic fighting outside the walls of the fort, the British managed to penetrate the defensive parameters of the capital.
-Kano was mostly left defenseless at the time, the Emir, Aliyu Babba was away with its large contingent Cavalry for the Autumn Campaign at Sokoto.
-News of the British capture of Kano in February 1903 sent the Cavalry in a long march to retake the city.
+Kano was mostly left defenseless at the time.
+The emir, Aliyu Babba, was away with its large contingent of cavalry for the autumn campaign at Sokoto.
+Madakin Kano, a local noble, rallied whatever troops there were still in the city to defend it.
+Despite his efforts, the British successfully took over the city after heavy fight wherein the defenders sustained 70 casualties.
+News of the British capture of Kano in February 1903 sent the cavalry in a long march to retake the city.

-After successfully defeating the British in three encounters, on 27 February 1903, the Grand Vizier of Kano; Ahmadu Mai Shahada and much of the Kano Cavalry was ambushed at Katarkwashi.

-The death of the Vizier and subsequent capture and exile to Lokoja of the 7th emir of Kano; Aliyu Babba spelled the formative end of the Kano Emirate.

-The British made Kano an important administrative centre and kept most of the Emirates institutions in the form of the Kano Emirate Council subject to the British crown in a newly formed state called Northern Nigeria.
+After successfully defeating the British in three encounters, on 27 February 1903, Ahmadu Mai Shahada, Grand Vizier of Kano, and much of the Kano cavalry was ambushed at Katarkwashi.
+The death of the vizier and subsequent capture and exile to Lokoja of Emir Aliyu Babba spelled the formative end of the Kano Emirate.
+The British made Kano an important administrative centre and kept most of the emirate's institutions in the form of the Kano Emirate Council, subject to the British crown in a newly formed state called Northern Nigeria.